 When we think of Queen Elizabeth II‘s grandchildren, Princes William and Harry immediately come to mind, and when we think of Her Majesty’s great-grandchildren Prince George, Princess Charlotte, and Prince Louis might pop into our heads.
 However, they’re certainly not her only grandchildren and great-grandchildren.

-So just how many grandkids and great-grandkids do the queen and Prince Philip actually have?
+So just how many grandkids and great-grandkids does the queen actually have?

-Queen Elizabeth and the Duke of Edinburgh had four children of their own — Prince Charles, Princess Anne, Prince Andrew, and Prince Edward — and today they have eight grandchildren and seven great-grandchildren.
+Queen Elizabeth had four children of her own — Prince Charles, Princess Anne, Prince Andrew, and Prince Edward — and today she has eight grandchildren and 12 great-grandchildren.

 Their eldest grandchild is Peter Phillips, who tends to stay out of the spotlight as much as possible.
 He is the son of Princess Anne and Captain Mark Phillips and is married to Autumn Kelly.

 Zara Tindall is the oldest of the queen’s granddaughters and the only daughter of Princess Anne and Mark Phillips.
 She is a skilled equestrian and married to former rugby player Mike Tindall.

 Next is Prince William, who is Princess Diana and Prince Charles’ son and the second-in-line to the British throne.
 He married Kate Middleton in 2011 and the couple received the titles of the Duke and Duchess of Cambridge.